sabbaghi-alireza/unico-exercise/README.md

 The application will be running at the following URL: <http://localhost:8080/secureapp-web>.

-1. The Rest Endpoint is: http://localhost:8080/secureapp-web/rest/elements
+1. The Rest Endpoint address: http://localhost:8080/secureapp-web/rest/elements

-    a) for pushing data:      send POST with json object like {"first":10, "second":20} using http basic authentication (user1/pass1) to (user20/pass20)
+    1.1. for pushing data:      send POST with json object like {"first":10, "second":20} using http basic authentication (user1/pass1) to (user20/pass20)

-    b) for view list of data: send GET using http basic authentication (user1/pass1) to (user20/pass20)
+    1.2. for view list of data: send GET using http basic authentication (user1/pass1) to (user20/pass20)

-2. The Soap Endpoint is: http://localhost:8080/secureapp-web/soap/ElementSoapService
+2. The Soap Endpoint address: http://localhost:8080/secureapp-web/soap/ElementSoapService

-    ***This service is secured using WS-Security UsernameToken authentication: (user1/pass1) to (user20/pass20)
+    2.1.
+This service is secured using WS-Security UsernameToken authentication: (user1/pass1) to (user20/pass20)

 Undeploy the Archive
 --------------------